-Most apprenticeship programs last from one to five years, but varies based on the occupation and complexity of the job offered by the employer.
-Pre-apprenticeship programs are often shorter than apprenticeships and provides pre-employment training for individuals preparing to go into a registered apprenticeship.
+Most apprenticeship programs last from one to five years, but vary based on the occupation and complexity of the job offered by the employer.
+Pre-apprenticeship programs are often shorter than apprenticeships and provide pre-employment training for individuals preparing to go into a registered apprenticeship.

-3. What age can I start an apprenticeship at?
+4. At what age can I start an apprenticeship?

 In North Carolina, participants must be at least 16 years old to start an apprenticeship.
 Pre-apprenticeships and apprenticeships can start while you are still in high school.
 The U.S. Department of Labor’s Bureau of Apprenticeship and Training works with ApprenticeshipNC to make sure your program provides high-quality training, issues a Certificate of Completion, encourages new programs through marketing, and protects the safety of participants.